- Further Education

 This kind of project is a great option if you are applying for an environment-related subject at university and/or wish to work with animals for your career.

-What will I do during my Conservation Gap year project?
+What will I do during my conservation program?

 This depends to a certain extent on exactly which conservation project you volunteer for, and the animal(s) it involves.